 - Scoring Points: Popping bubbles from people who fall in the water, popping balloons, kicking parachutes and every amount of distance you gain in Balloon Trip mode.

-- Super Drowning Skills: Even if the fish is not present on a level it really does not matter since nobody seems to know how to swim anyway.
+- Super Drowning Skills: Even if the fish is not present on a level, it doesn't really matter since nobody seems to know how to swim anyway.

 - Video Game Cruelty Potential: When you pop an enemy fighter's balloon, you can have them slowly parachute down to the sea below where the giant fish waits instead of giving them a swifter end (and getting extra points).